HeyChriss/accent-detector-ai/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

+##  Known Issues

+This version works correctly, and there are no issues with YouTube cookies; however, in the HuggingFace Space, there might be issues related to cookies because there is no browser in HuggingFace therefore, some issues downloading from YouTube might be present.
+I am working on a way to download cookies manually to use in HuggingFace, but locally works perfectly locally.

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.